pulkitgupta2k/HLTV-Scraper/readme.md

 ## Updating Players and Teams

 Each player and team on HLTV has a unique identification number that increases as new players are added to the database.
 To find new players and teams, we get the maximum identifier value form the respective `.csv` file and iterate over it using `getIterableItems`.
 From there the relevant pages are scraped and tabulated to `players.csv` and `teams.csv`.

+## Starting Over

+If you made an entry of a more recent event and want to go beyond that, remove clear the csv : `matchIDs.csv` to restart.(do not remove first row, ID and Title)